-Community Council for Homeless at Friendship Place.
+Friendship Place.
 The mission of Friendship Place is to empower men and women experiencing homelessness to rebuild their lives with the involvement of the community.
-CCHFP works to “identify, reach out to, and build a trusting relationship with men and women who live on the streets.”
-In addition to providing services, CCHFP provides education for civic, religious, commercial and educational entities in our community about the issues confronting their homeless neighbors.
+FP works to “identify, reach out to, and build a trusting relationship with men and women who live on the streets.”
+In addition to providing services, FP provides education for civic, religious, commercial and educational entities in our community about the issues confronting their homeless neighbors.

 DC Fiscal Policy Institute.
 The DC Fiscal Policy Institute conducts research and public education on budget and tax issues in the District of Columbia, with a particular emphasis on issues that affect low and moderate income residents.
 By preparing timely analyses that are used by policymakers, the media, and the public, DCFPI seeks to inform public debates on budget and tax issues and to ensure that the needs of lower-income residents are considered in those debates.

 Fair Budget Coalition.
 Fair Budget is a coalition of grassroots community groups, human services providers, advocates, faith organizations and concerned community members that fight for a just and inclusive District of Columbia through advocacy and by advancing budget and public policy initiatives.
 Fair Budget annually analyzes the needs of low income individuals and families and makes recommendations for the proposed operating budget under review by the Council.
 Council visits, rallies, phone/letter/email campaigns are scheduled as needed.